 A well-known killjoy for the garden enthusiast, aphids are truly a thorn in the flesh.
 Aphids will attach themselves in large colonies onto the stem of your plant (don’t worry, they’re not too picky about which kind) and will suck the sap carrying vital nutrients straight from the plant.
 This causes browning of the leaves and stems, and when left untreated, dying plants.
 Tips: A natural way to treat aphids would be to spray them with a heavy stream of water to ensure to knock them off the plant.
 You can also introduce native ladybugs to your garden to feast on these pests.
 Additionally, diluted insecticidal soap or neem oil sprayed on the plant in the evenings will also help deter these pests.

 Most easily identified by the black horns they carry during their caterpillar stages, hornworms do the most damage to the nightshade family plants.
-If you’ve ever walked out to your garden to check to see if your peppers or tomatoes have ripened since the day prior to find it essentially eaten nearly entirely, you can almost assuredly thank the hornworm.
+If youve ever walked out to your garden to check to see if your peppers or tomatoes have ripened since the day prior to find it essentially eaten nearly entirely, you can almost assuredly thank the hornworm.
 Tip: As mentioned before, if you happen to come across a hornworm with white eggs all over it, leave it alone as those are wasps eggs, and they are the best, organic pest control!
+But in case, these dont work, then the companies like the will be the best option.

 Easily identified by their metallic, round bodies, Japanese beetles are anything but attractive when you see what they can do.
 Japanese beetles can and will skeletonize your plants’ foliage, leaving your beautiful green leaves and flowers nothing but shells.
 Of course, all plants need the chlorophyll in the green leaves for photosynthesis, so a mass of Japanese beetles can devastate entire landscapes when left untreated.
 Tip: Picking Japanese beetles off of your plants by hand early in the morning is a sure-fire way to get rid of the little pests.
 Carry a glass of soapy water out to your garden and just scoop the beetles into the soapy water.
 You can also use floating row covers to ensure they can’t land on the plants.
 Lastly, neem oil is a great resort for pest control.